Illustration style

 Don't use the brand ellipse in illustrations

-The brand ellipse is a unique element coming directly from the brand itself and should not be used in illustrations to any extent.
-If a shape as a backdrop is needed, select from a range of shapes from the illustration guidelines and toolkit.
+The brand ellipse is a unique element that comes directly from the brand itself and should not be used in illustrations.
+If a shape is needed as a backdrop, select from a range of shapes from the illustration guidelines and toolkit.

 Illustrations vs. icons